getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 Many integrations for popular frameworks automatically capture traces.
 If you already have any of the following frameworks set up for Sentry error reporting, you will start to see traces immediately:

-- All WSGI-based frameworks (Django, Flask, Pyramid, Falcon, Bottle)
+- All WSGI-based web frameworks (Django, Flask, Pyramid, Falcon, Bottle)
 - Celery
+- AIOHTTP web apps
 - Redis Queue (RQ)

 [Spans]({%- link _documentation/performance/performance-glossary.md -%}#span) are instrumented for the following operations within a [transaction]({%- link _documentation/performance/performance-glossary.md -%}#transaction):